Thursday, May 1, 2025

 The amyloid precipitates from a solution of amyloid beta protein, which forms by a two-step proteolysis of amyloid precursor protein (APP), an integral membrane protein of neurons.

+APP is thought to play a role in the initial stage of synaptic plasticity and contains a copper binding site.
 Oxidation of the coordinated copper upon insertion of nascent APP in the plasma membrane could shift the coordination geometry of the copper ion from planar-triangular to pyramidal, with huge changes in the preferred bond angles.
 If the coordinating protein cannot accommodate these changes without input of activation energy, the result would be a “protein battery”: a protein carrying a metastable “charge” of conformational strain energy.
 A set mousetrap would be a familiar example of this.
 The local availability of this energy cache may be necessary to allow brief pre-and-postsynaptic electrical coincidences to be rapidly captured as preliminary synaptic morphological changes.
 The calcium-binding site next to the copper binding site (growth factor-like domain) may be the electric field sensor.
 Coincidence detection would involve same-molecule binding of APP molecules on opposite sides of the synaptic cleft, triggered by propagation of unleashed conformational changes from the copper site into the main extracellular domain, called the heparan-binding domain.
 (Better known parts of the coincidence detecting system are the NMDA receptor and CAM kinase II).

 By mischance, the soluble amyloid beta oligomers that form as intermediates along the amyloid-generating pathway are able to spoof APP cross links, thereby driving ectopic secretase beta activity and closing a feedback loop.
 This feedback leads to an out-of-control production of amyloid beta that produces Alzheimer’s disease.